The information in this section is, in part, informed from the website of the Department of Children and Youth Affairs.

 What if I feel a child is in immediate danger?

-If you think a child is in immediate danger and you cannot contact the HSE Children and Family Services you should contact An Garda Síochána at any Garda Station or your General Medical Practitioner.
+If you think a child is in immediate danger and you cannot contact TUSLA the Child and Family Agency you should contact An Garda Síochána at any Garda Station or your General Medical Practitioner.

 I was abused when I was a child, who do I contact?

 The HSE National Counselling Service is in place to listen to, value and understand those who have been abused in childhood.
 The service is a professional, confidential counselling and psychotherapy service and is available free of charge in all regions of the country.
 The service can be accessed either through healthcare professionals or by way of self-referral (Freephone 1800 477477).

 What should I do if I am concerned about a child and I am not sure if I should make a report?

 If you have concerns about the safety or welfare of a child you can consult TUSLA the Child and Family Agency to seek advice.
 This process is called ‘informal consultation’.
 This consultation is an opportunity to discuss the query in general and to decide together whether a formal referral is warranted.

 The consulting party should state that they are not at this point making a referral and therefore they do not need to give identifying information until the point that they are advised by the social worker that a referral is warranted.

 Teachers and other school staff who have concerns about a child should discuss these with the school’s designated liaison person (DLP), or contact TUSLA the Child and Family Agency for advice.